MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$filter.md

 ])
 ```

-The resulting document will have an additional field, `filteredSalesByCategory`, which will include only the items from `salesByCategory` that have `totalSales` greater than 10000.
+The resulting document has an extra field, `filteredSalesByCategory`, which include the items from `salesByCategory` that have `totalSales` greater than 10000.

 ```json
 {